nullstack/nullstack.github.io/articles/context-network.md

 This key is *readonly* and available only in the *client* context.

-The following boolean keys are available in the environment:
+The following keys are available in the object:

+- *processing*: boolean
-- processing
+- *[serverFunctionName]*: boolean

 When a server function is called, processing will be set to true, when it's resolved processing will be set back to false.